 The other two groups claimed they had not been intentional in preparing themselves to be a president.
 These presidents resonated with a common understanding expressed by a number of participants, specifically, that one doesn’t prepare to be a president for fear others would interpret such intentionality as being motivated by selfish ambition.

 Some of the former executives described a steep learning curve in their transition to the job of conference president and expressed a desire for more training and education in organizational leadership, specifically technical business skills and financial management.
 Former pastors were the most explicit in revealing perceived deficiencies in their understanding of certain management practices necessary to lead effectively as president.

-Finally, participants in all three groups noted a deficiency in the leader development program for conference presidents within the Seventh-day adventist church organization.
+Finally, participants in all three groups noted a deficiency in the leadership development program for conference presidents within the Seventh-day Adventist church organization.